-That being said, IF I had a bit more space in my hallway, I would add in some more vintage art to the mix and possibly some dried herbs or flowers.
-I love seeing a small bouquet or wheatgrass or lavender bundled up and hung on a wall for a simple statement.
+That being said, if I had a bit more space in my hallway, I would add in some more vintage art to the mix and possibly some dried herbs or flowers.
+I love seeing a small bouquet of wheatgrass or lavender bundled up and hung on a wall for a simple statement.
 It’s just so lively.

 If you go this route, think about switching these little bouquets up each season.
 For example, wheat grass is appropriate in the summer or fall, while pine tree and holly branches are good for winter.
 Keep this in mind for a little change throughout the year.
 I love seeing careful attention like this paid to small spaces.

 I would also love to add a rug to this area of our home, but it just wasn’t in the budget at the moment.
-This is another way to add an elegant touch to the hallway.
+This is another practical way to add an elegant touch to a narrow hallway.

 We had the oldest register on the hallway floor.
 It was so outdated and gross.
 I don’t think anyone had cleaned it in years when we moved in.
 Bound and determined to find a new one, I was going to find something with flair.

 I recommend doing something similar if you’ve found that costs are outrageous.
-Though I can find a small antique-style vent for about $30 from an online retailer at Signature Hardware, the magnetic cover is better for larger ones if you’re on a budget.
+Though you could find a small antique-style vent for about $30 from an online retailer (like Signature Hardware), the magnetic cover is better for larger ones if you’re on a budget.

 Incorporate a small hallway table (if space allows) | how to decorate a narrow hallway